OUR BOARD MEMBERS

 Stewart is the Director of Living Collection of Whitley Wildlife Conservation Trust operating the Newquay Zoo, Paignton Zoo and Living Coasts Zoo and Aquarium, UK and a representative of Whitley Wildlife Conservation Trust who has been working with CPCP since 2000.
 Stewart is also the coordinator of the Owston’s Civet Conservation Breeding Loan Program in Europe.
 He continues to provide technical support and funding for Save Vietnam’s Wildlife, especially on rehabilitation and conservation breeding of carnivores and pangolins.

-Scott is the Country Representative of the Wildlife Conservation Society in Vietnam.
-He has 13 years of experience working in wildlife conservation primarily in Vietnam, China and Southeast Asia.
-Scott has been involved as a Technical Advisor for the Carnivore and Pangolin Conservation Program since 2000.
-He will continue to provide technical advice on the Save Vietnam’s Wildlife Strategy, including fundraising and supporting local staff needs
+Scott has over 13 years of experience working in wildlife conservation primarily in Vietnam, China and Southeast Asia.
+He was the Country Representative of the Wildlife Conservation Society in Vietnam.
+Scott had been involved as a Technical Advisor for the Carnivore and Pangolin Conservation Program since 2000.
+He will continue to provide technical advice on the Save Vietnam’s Wildlife Strategy, including fundraising and supporting local staff needs.

 Before establishing PanNature, Nguyen was one of the founders and Program Director of Education for Nature – Vietnam (ENV), a leading Vietnamese environmental education non-profit.
 Nguyen was involved in, and initiated, many environmental education and natural resource management projects throughout Vietnam during his time working in ENV and Fauna and Flora International (FFI).
 Nguyen also served as a member of the Advisory Group of the Sida (Swedish International Development Agency) Environment Fund in Vietnam from 2006 – 2008.
 Nguyen is a rare Vietnamese people who understands international governance principles.
 Nguyen has lead many advocacy projects and has strong relationships within the Vietnamese Central Government.